weaveworks-guides/weave-net-legacy/weave-and-docker-platform/4-machine-weaveproxy-swarm-compose.md

     cd ../app
     ./build.sh

-Next set up the environment variable to make Compose talk to the Swarm endpoint:
+Next set up the environment variable to enable Compose to communicate with the Swarm endpoint:

     eval $(docker-machine env --swarm weave-1)

-And finally deploy the stack by running:
+And finally, deploy the stack by running:

     docker-compose up -d